telerik/report-server-docs/data-alerts-management.md

 **NOTE:** A new task can be also created directly from the **Reports** | **Scheduling** view**.**

-You can search for tasks by their Name, Report, or Document Format.
+You can search alerts by their Name, Report, or Document Format.
 For more information, see [Search]({%slug search%}).

 Activity view
 -------------

-The **Activity** view for a scheduled task shows the created by the task documents.
+The **Activity** view for a data alert shows the created by the data alert documents.
 A created document can be downloaded for preview in the target format or deleted.
-The list items also display whether the task has successfully created a document or there was an error while generating it.
+The list items also display whether the alert has successfully created a document or there was an error while generating it.

 Subscribers view
 ----------------